If you choose to take fresh gluten free bread on prescription, you may wonder how to make your loaves last for longer.

 Thinking of keeping it in your fridge?
 Think again – bread can stale faster in the fridge than at room temperature.

-Whether it’s ‘muggle bread’ or a gluten free loaf, it needs to be stored in a cool, dry place to last longer.
+Whether it’s ‘muggle bread’ (also known as bread containing gluten) or a gluten free loaf, it needs to be stored in a cool, dry place to last longer.
 Keeping sliced bread in its plastic packaging is more likely to create a moist environment that will make the crust go soft, so getting a cloth bread bag is a great way to keep your gluten free bread fresh.

 When you have coeliac disease and live with other people without the condition, there are all kinds of simple changes you can make to avoid cross-contamination.
 Getting your own bread box or bread bin for your gluten free loaves and rolls means that they stay fresh - and safe, separate from other gluten-containing products.

 You might follow our tips but have a bit of spare bread to use up before the use-by date.
 Here are some great gluten free recipe ideas to transform stray slices into a delicious meal!